 It may not be appropriate for all times of year and seasons, but it has become a favorite as the holidays approach and throughout the winter months.
 I bring you, fake snow!

-Ways to Use Fake Snow in Therapy or in the Classroom
+Six Ways to Use Fake Snow in Speech Therapy (or in the Classroom)

 Use in addition to reading a story